Visitor Tips

 Preview The Art

-Visit the Artist Directory on our website, the First Look Exhibit at the Somerville Museum, the Inside-Out Gallery in the Davis Square CVS windows, the Volunteer Small Works Show at Forge Baking Company, and the Locavore Show at Neighborhood Produce in Ball Square, to preview the studios and artwork.
+Visit the Artist Directory on our website, the First Look Exhibit at the Somerville Museum, the Inside-Out Gallery in the Davis Square CVS windows, the Volunteer Small Works Show at Forge Baking Company, and our two Locavore Shows, to preview the studios and artwork.
 The First Look Exhibit opens at 11 am, an hour before the rest of SOS, so it’s a good place to start your visit and plan the rest of your day.

 Make A Plan